Get insider access

 Treble Amount

-The Anker Q30 have an excited, v-shaped sound profile.
+The Anker Q30 have an excited, V-shaped sound profile.
 The bass delivers intense thump and rumble, while the treble adds sparkle and brightness to your mix.
 This sound is well-suited for genres like rock and pop, which benefit from added bass and treble to make tracks sound exciting and dynamic.
 While some users may find this sound profile overtly bass-heavy, their companion app offers a graphic EQ and presets to help tweak their sound.
+Here are some measurements of a few EQ presets

 There is a noticeable difference in sound profile when using the ANC on and off.
-Although we tested these headphones with their ANC on, if you turn the ANC off, audio sounds a bit hollow and thin.
+Although we tested these headphones with their ANC on, if you turn the ANC off, the bass becomes boomier and the mid-range more hollow-sounding.
 However, it doesn't sound as bad as the Anker Soundcore Life Q35 Wireless when the ANC is off.
-To confirm this, we ran a few frequency response passes with the ANC on and off using a wired connection and Bluetooth.
-You can see our graph here.
-There's some difference in the low-bass, which is responsible for thump and rumble.
-There's also a dip between the low to mid-mid, which can thin as well as nudge vocals and lead instruments to the back of your mix.
-If you experience this issue, please let us know in the forums.

 6.9